dereuromark/cakephp-feed/docs/View/Rss.md

 By default, a `rss` subdir is being used.
 If you don't want that, you can set the `public $subDir` to null or any other value you like.

-## Usage
+## Setup
 Enable RSS extensions with `Router::extensions(['rss'])` (in your routes or bootstrap file).
-You can then access it via:
+You can then access the feed as:
 ```
 /controller/action.rss
 ```